AmmarKhawaja/PublicConveyorSpreadsheetSimulator/README.md

 # PublicConveyorSpreadsheetSimulator
 ---

 A public repos of a program I wrote for **Impact Automation Inc.**, with the algorithm hidden in this version.
-(Reason for few commits)

 ---

-This code has gone through many changes and alterations outside of the algorithm, in order to create a more real world simulation.
+This program is for a conveyor by Impact Automation for Amazon, with the goal to simulate how the conveyor would behave in the real world using Python and Spreadsheets.

-This program is for a conveyor by Impact Automation for Amazon using Python and Spreadsheets, with the goal to simulate how the conveyor would behave in the real world.
+This code has gone through many changes and alterations outside of the algorithm not seen in this repos, in order to create a more real world simulation.

-The conveyor is very complicated, with multiple conveyors and each conveyor having its own speed, weight, and weight rating.
+It's a complicated system, with multiple conveyors and each conveyor having its own speed, weight, weight rating, and speeds being altered depending on the other factors.

 ---